Joe Minock is the creator of Deliberate Work—a methodology for designing how your business actually operates.

 2005 — BuyJoe.com

 A "point and click" local directory for early smartphones.
 Instead of typing a query, you tapped one of 36 common needs and got nearby options.
-Workflow decision: remove friction.
+Early lesson in Deliberate Work: remove friction from the workflow.

 2009 — eCommerce Consultancy